pactus-project/pactus.org/website/learn/transaction/fee/index.md

 ---
 layout: learn
-title: Transactions fee
+title: Transaction fee
-sidebar: Transactions fee
+sidebar: Transaction fee
 ---

-# Transactions fee
+# Transaction fee

-Transaction fees in Pactus are calculated using a percentage-based fee model.
+Transaction fees in the Pactus blockchain are calculated using a percentage-based fee model.
 The fee is a percentage of the transferred amount, within a minimum and maximum range.
 The percentage, minimum fee, and maximum fee parameters are part of the blockchain [consensus parameters]({{ site.baseurl }}/learn/consensus/parameters/).